How my hit song stopped me from quitting music – Mabel Okyere

 Talking on Cape Coast-based Property FM’s showbiz program, Mabel Okyere said she has rescinded her decision to retire from music.

-“I almost went on retirement but just when was thinking about retiring that’s when God has blessed me with this ‘Anuonyam’ hit song.
+“I almost went on retirement but just when was thinking about retiring that’s when God has blessed me with this ‘Anuonyam’ hit song,” she added as MyNewsGh.com monitored.

 “So now I have rescinded my decision to retire from active gospel music and I’m actively back into the gospel music scene with full vim”, she stressed.